Feedback and complaints

 If you’re not satisfied with the response you received at stage 1, you can ask for your complaint to be escalated.
 At this stage the complaint is investigated by a team independent of the service you complained about who form part of the Chief Executive’s Office, or an appointee.
 We aim to respond at this stage within an average of 20 working days.

 What happens if you aren’t satisfied with the response at the review stage

-If you're still not satisfied with our response to your complaint, you can ask the Local Government Ombudsman (LGO) or, if the complaint relates to tenant/landlord functions, the Housing Ombudsman Serivce (HOS), to investigate your complaint.
-You will usually need to have completed both stages of the complaints process before the Ombudsman can help.
+If you’re still not satisfied with our response to your complaint, you can ask the The Local Government and Social Care Ombudsman (LGSCO) or, if the complaint relates to tenant/landlord functions, the Housing Ombudsman Service (HOS), to investigate your complaint.
+You will usually need to have completed both stages of our complaints process before the Ombudsman can help.

 Local Government Ombudsman

 Tel: 0300 061 0614 (8.30am-5pm, Mon-Fri)